 Description

 This Morning Glory Baked Oatmeal is loaded with wholesome ingredients—oats, carrots, cinnamon and apples.
 A small amount of maple syrup mixed in makes it taste like a treat without any refined sugar being added.
-This baked oatmeal will keep you full all morning long, especially if you serve it with a big dollop of Greek yogurt or with a splash of whole milk.
+This baked oatmeal will keep you full all morning long.

 Ingredients